sliekens/HTTPortable/README.md

 # Background and Goals

 HTTP is typically spoken over TCP, but it is fundamentally transport agnostic.

+Taken from RFC 7230:
+> HTTP messaging is independent of the underlying transport- or
+> session-layer connection protocol(s).
+HTTP only presumes a reliable
+> transport with in-order delivery of requests and the corresponding
+> in-order delivery of responses.

-Most (if not all) HTTP client libraries, including the .NET framework's `System.Net.WebRequest` API, are hard-coded to use TCP/IP sockets.
+Unfortunately, most HTTP libraries are hard-coded to use TCP/IP sockets.
+That includes the .NET framework's `System.Net.WebRequest` API and also the ASP.NET framework in its entirey.

 The key goal for this project is to allow any `System.IO.Stream` to be used as the transport channel.
 This opens up tons of new possibilities.
 For example: HTTP over Bluetooth.